pesos/rshark/CONTRIBUTING.md

 1. Install Rust using [`rustup`](https://www.rust-lang.org/tools/install).
 2. [`cargo`](https://doc.rust-lang.org/cargo/guide/index.html) is a command line utility that is part of the Rust toolchain that can be used to install additional tools.
 3. Install [`rustfmt`](https://github.com/rust-lang/rustfmt#quick-start) on the stable toolchain. `rustfmt` will be used to format code.
+4. Install [`clippy`](https://github.com/rust-lang/rust-clippy#step-2-install-clippy) on the stable toolchain. `clippy` will be used to catch common mistakes and improve your Rust code.

 ## Developing Process: The short version